goldenson/maximeorefice/_posts/2020-04-11-stock-market.md

 Parlons de l'outil financier le plus puissant du monde.

-### Strategie actuelle (2020-2021) 🌱
+### Stratégie actuelle (2020-2021) 🌱

-- Achat de stock (ETFs) automatiser chaque semaine le lundi matin avec wealthsimple
+- Achat de stock (ETFs) automatisé chaque semaine le lundi matin avec Wealthsimple
 - Achat de stock

 ## Before

 The young **Max** did not want to believe in this market which in fact drives our society.
 Our economy is built on this system which collapsed many times and is still here today.
-Interesting isn't ?
+Interesting, isn't it?

-I got lucky to join a startup offering stocks options that performed incredibly well in the market which begins to hit my curiosity.
+I got lucky to join a startup offering stock options that performed incredibly well in the market, which began to spark my curiosity.

 ## After